-Chevrolet’s share of the worldwide automobile market reached 4.5 percent in 2016.
-The automaker produces most of its cars in the United States, although GM also manufactures a large percentage of its cars in Asia: Most of GM’s cars dedicated to the Chinese market are produced locally, and a Buick was the first car to be produced in Shanghai’s GM plant in 1998.
+Chevrolet’s share of the worldwide automobile market reached 4.4 percent in 2017.
+Although the automaker assembles most of its cars in the United States, GM also manufactures a large percentage of its cars in Asia: Most of GM’s cars dedicated to the Chinese market are produced locally, and a Buick was the first car to be produced in Shanghai’s GM plant in 1998.

 During the automotive industry crisis in 2008 and 2009, GM became vulnerable to the market recession.
 In 2009, the company was able to re-emerge due to a Chapter 11 reorganization backed by the government, allowing a “new GM” to purchase operational assets from the “old GM”.
 It is estimated that the U.S. government laid out over 11 billion U.S. dollars for the bailout.
-Since the company’s IPO in 2010, GM’s revenue has steadily increased, and General Motors is still considered one of the leading car brands in the United States.
+Since the company’s IPO in 2010, GM’s revenue increased up until 2016, when it decided to spin off its European business.
+That said, General Motors is still considered one of the leading car brands in the United States.